Santina M

 Understanding Your Menstrual Cycle

-To begin tracking ovulation, it’s essential to have a basic understanding of your menstrual cycle.
-The average cycle lasts 28 days, but it can range from 21 to 35 days.
+To begin tracking ovulation, it’s essential to have a basic understanding of your typical menstrual cycle.
+The average menstrual cycle is 28 days, but it can range from 21 to 35 days.
 The cycle has three phases: the follicular phase, ovulation, and the luteal phase.

 1. Follicular Phase: The first day of your period marks the beginning of the follicular phase.
 It lasts until ovulation and is marked by the maturation of follicles in the ovaries.